As a Certified Associate in Project Management with experience in a PMO environment, I know how important it is to plan & execute projects.

 - Project Management: Planning

-Planning is important to find the best course of action, clarify what needs to be done, check what is outside our area of expertise, and know how to delegate and set works for others.
+Planning is important to find the best course of action, clarify what needs to be done, check what is outside our area of expertise, and know how to delegate and set work for others.